 It is said that after the epic battle of Kurukshetra, Pandavas of Mahabharat started their journey to Varanasi to get the blessing from Lord Shiva because they were guilty of killing their friends and relatives.
 But, Lord Shiva refused to meet them and hid in Guptkashi.
-When Pandavas reach the location, then Lord Shiva transforms himself into a buffalo, so that they could not recognize him.
+When Pandavas reach the location, Lord Shiva transforms himself into a buffalo, so they cannot recognize him.

 Kedarnath is one of the holiest places that is also one of the Panch Kedar of the Garhwal Himalayan range.
-It is believed that Pandavas built the Kedarnath Temple, and the present temple was restored by Adi Shankaracharya.
+It is believed that Pandavas built the Kedarnath Temple, and Adi Shankaracharya restored the present temple.
 Gauri Kund is also one of the sacred places to visit, which is at an elevation of 1982 m that allows you to experience a more spiritual atmosphere.

-You can go to Vasuki Tal, which is a tourist attraction that attracts every kind of tourist.
-This is a lake at an elevation of 4135 m, which is nestled between snow-clad mountains that gives an amazing view.
+You can go to Vasuki Tal, a tourist attraction that attracts every kind of tourist.
+This is a lake at an elevation of 4135 m, nestled between snow-clad mountains that give a fantastic view.
 By visiting this place, you can also behold the sight of Chaukhamba Peaks with your eyes.
-Chopta is surely a destination for adventure lovers as it is one of the most appealing natural wonders and is blessed with imposing hills and lush meadows.
+Chopta is undoubtedly a destination for adventure lovers as it is one of the most appealing natural wonders and is blessed with imposing hills and lush meadows.

 Opening and Closing Time:

-The opening month of this temple is May and closing month is November.
+The opening month of this temple is May and the closing month is November.

 Book : Kedarnath Yatra Packages